asheesh-agarwal/Power-Tools-Sharing-Client-iOS/README.md

 ### Current Status

 Currently the client application is only supported on iOS devices.
-The mobile application currently allows user to register his account and login to their account so that they can upload their power tools for sharing.
+The mobile application currently allows user to do following things:
+* View public tools (No need of registration or login)
+* Upload New Tools (registration or login required)
+* Register New Account
+* Login to Existing Account

 Mobile application calls the RESTful APIs exposed by server for all remote communication.

 ### Whats Next

 Next development interation will include below items:
-* Support for adding and uploading a power tool from mobile application.
+* Support for marking a power tool "Unavailable" or "Available"
-* Support for marking a power tool loaned.
+* Support for deleting user uploaded tool

 ### Technologies Used

 * Objective-c - Development language for developing iOS application
-* XCode 7.0.1 - IDE for iOS application development
+* XCode 7.1 - IDE for iOS application development
 * iOS Simulator - Application used for quickly testing iOS application before running on actual device
+* iPhone 5S - Used as base device for developer level testing before releasing to others

 ### Project Management
 * [Project Dashboard](https://waffle.io/asheesh-agarwal/Power-Tools-Sharing)